-In this guide, you will learn what business contact data to collect, how to find local business contacts efficiently, and how to organize your contact lists for successful outreach campaigns.
-We will cover practical methods for gathering business emails, phone numbers, websites, and addresses that are ready for immediate use.
+In this guide, you will learn what business contacts are, how to find local business contacts by city and ZIP code, what a good contact list looks like, and how to organize your contacts for outreach.
+We will cover practical methods for collecting business emails, phone numbers, websites, and addresses ready for immediate use.

 What you will learn: